naijab/naijab/README.md

 <a href="https://stackoverflow.com/users/7575602/naijab-com"><img src="https://stackoverflow.com/users/flair/7575602.png?theme=dark" width="208" height="58" alt="profile for naijab.com at Stack Overflow, Q&amp;A for professional and enthusiast programmers" title="profile for naijab.com at Stack Overflow, Q&amp;A for professional and enthusiast programmers"></a>

-More than two years of **Fullstack Software Engineer** experience in both website and mobile technology stacks.
+More than fourth years of **Fullstack Software Engineer** experience in both website and mobile technology stacks.

 Who is love 🐧 linux! and 🤖 programming. 🎮 Disciple of Dark Souls, PS4 and Zelda